miishra/miishra.github.io/_posts/QR_codes.md

 ---
 layout: post
-title: QRisk: Think Before You Scan QR codes
+title: Think Before You Scan QR codes
 ---

 QR codes are pervasive in modern digital interactions, but despite their convenience, they pose significant privacy risks that are often underestimated.